 If you look back at some of my book reviews, however, you might notice that I myself have never read A Universe from Nothing.
 I do own it, but I’ve always found it quite daunting.

 Even with my self-admitted lack of capability to understand physics past Newton’s Laws of Motion, I still do my best to learn about the big bang as well as I can.
-Recently, for example, I listened to The Here and How Podcast‘s episode called “Did the Universe Come from Nothing?”
+Recently, for example, I listened to The Here and How Podcast’s episode called “Was The Universe Created From Nothing?”
 The hosts taught me that we don’t know if there ever was an all-consuming nothing or if there were always particles within a singularity which then expanded into the universe as we know it today.
 It got into some pretty intense quantum physics, at which point I began to zone out because it was so far past anything I can conceivably understand.

-I believe I’m the first kind of agnostic in respect to what exactly was going on that defining moment 13.8 billion years ago.
+I believe I’m the first kind of agnostic in respect to what exactly was going on that defining moment 13.7 billion years ago.
 Being an atheist doesn’t make me a genius or a physicist.
-And I don’t think that the intricacies of the big bang are something that just any layman can grasp, no matter their beliefs.
+And I don’t think that the intricacies of the big bang are something that just anyone can grasp, no matter their beliefs.

 Speaking of atheism being ludicrous, I’ll close with a response to the comment that got me started on this entire tirade about the big bang in the first place.